kosli-dev/secure-sdlc-process-template/content/_index.md

 ## Continuous Compliance

-This is the distillation of the real processes in use by leading regulated instituitons to deliver **compliant, secure, and audit-ready software**.
+This is the distillation of the real processes in use by leading regulated institutions to deliver **compliant, secure, and audit-ready software**.

 {{< /columns >}}